Affine geometric description of thermodynamics: Concluding remarks

 This paper offers an affine geometric formulation of thermodynamic systems.
 This formulation covers both equilibrium and simple nonequilibrium systems.
 The main claims of this paper are as follows: \begin{itemize} \item A set of equilibrium states is identified with the image of a graph immersion into $\mbbR^{n+1}$ (see Interpretation\,\ref{interpretation-basic}). \item Several affine geometric objects can be introduced in thermodynamics (see Proposition\,\ref{fact-equilibrium-thermodynamics-correspondence-1}). \item A class of relaxation processes in thermodynamic systems are described (see Theorems\,\ref{fact-induced-relaxation} and \ref{fact-induced-relaxation-2}). \item The present geometric formulation of relaxation processes are consistent with the existing theory (see Theorem\,\ref{fact-comparison-vector-fields}). \end{itemize} The significance of this study includes, as indicated the diagram below,

-\begin{itemize} \item shedding light on a potential link between affine geometry and thermodynamics, so that several methodologies in affine geometry will be introduced to the study of thermodynamics. \item showing how to compare vector fields on an extended affine immersion with those on a contact manifold, which may provide a bridge between the study of affine geometry and that of contact geometry. \end{itemize}
+\begin{itemize} \item shedding light on a potential link between affine geometry and thermodynamics, so that several methodologies in affine geometry will be introduced to the study of thermodynamics. \item showing how to compare vector fields on an extended affine immersion with those on a contact manifold, which provides relations between the study of affine geometry and that of contact geometry. \end{itemize}